puppeteer/puppeteer/docs/api.md

 - `options` <[Object]>  Set of configurable options to set on the browser.
 Can have the following fields:
   - `ignoreHTTPSErrors` <[boolean]> Whether to ignore HTTPS errors during navigation.
 Defaults to `false`.
   - `headless` <[boolean]> Whether to run browser in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome).
 Defaults to `true` unless the `devtools` option is `true`.
   - `executablePath` <[string]> Path to a Chromium or Chrome executable to run instead of the bundled Chromium.
-If `executablePath` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If `executablePath` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd). **BEWARE**: Puppeteer is only [guaranteed to work](https://github.com/GoogleChrome/puppeteer/#q-why-doesnt-puppeteer-vxxx-work-with-chromium-vyyy) with bundled chromium; use at your own risk.
   - `slowMo` <[number]> Slows down Puppeteer operations by the specified amount of milliseconds.
 Useful so that you can see what is going on.
   - `defaultViewport` <?[Object]> Sets a consistent viewport for each page.
 Defaults to an 800x600 viewport. `null` disables the default viewport.
     - `width` <[number]> page width in pixels.